Yowah: Demographics

+Education

+There are no schools in Yowah nor nearby.
+The alternatives are distance education and boarding schools.

 Facilities

 Paroo Shire Council operates the Rural Transaction Centre which accommodates a tourist information centre, a public library, cafe, internet and tourist information.

 There is also a caravan park and general store which sells groceries and fuel and has an ATM.

 There is a public hall and flying doctor rooms with the Doctors attending every Friday.
-Craft group, indoor bowls and meals /Bar two nights a week.
+Craft group, indoor bowls and meals/bar two nights a week at hall and a weekly dinner and "duck race" to raise monies for SES/Flying Doctor etc at Caravan Park, during the Winter months.